gentksb-kinto/dotfiles/README.md

 ## How to use

-Automatically install them when Codespaces env is created.
+Automatically install them when Codespaces or VScode remote container is created.